CiscoDevNet/AppD-Cloud-Kickstart/workshops/aws/eks-monitoring-lab/lab-exercise-01.md

 If the above section is not completed at VM creation, the launchpad server will not function as intended.

    6. Select on "Add Storage" tab and chose default options.
    7. Next Select on "Add Tags" tab.
 Add one tag.
-[Key = Name , Value = User_Lapad_Initials].
+[Key = Name , Value = User-Lpad-Initials].

      Example of Value field:
      User Name: John Calvin Smith

-     Key = Name
+     Key: Name
-     Value=User-Lpad-JCS
+     Value: User-Lpad-JCS

    8. Next Select the "Configure Security Group" tab.
 Select the following group from the drop down.

 ![Security Group](./images/security-group-01.png)

    9. Review and Launch your VM.
-When prompted for a KeyValue pair--and if you are internal to AppD--select the KickStarter pem if you have access to it.
-You can request this key from the workshop creators, and / or provide it to associates taking the workshop.
+When prompted for a key pair:

+       a.
+If you are internal to AppD: Select the **AppD-Cloud-Kickstart-AWS** pem if you have access to it.
+You can request this key from the workshop creators.
+       b.
+If you are external: Select **Create a new key pair** and give it a name.
+Remember to download it and save it locally.

 **NOTE:** Once the VM is launched, take note of the FQDN of the server.
 You will be leveraging this server in the remainder of the lab.